odpi/egeria/open-metadata-publication/website/solutions/metadata-server-exchange/README.md

 Figure 6 shows IGC connected using this alternative approach.
 IGC is now connecting through an integration daemon in a similar way to the other third party technologies shown in Figure 5.
-Storing metadata from other repositories is now possible because IGC is no longer providing metadata services to the the broader metadata ecosystem as part of the cohort federated queries, removing the requirement to store information about [where the metadata came from](../../metadata-provenance).
+Storing metadata from other repositories is now possible because IGC is no longer providing metadata services to the broader metadata ecosystem as part of the cohort federated queries, removing the requirement to store information about [where the metadata came from](../../metadata-provenance).
 The downside is that the metadata in the IGC's xMeta repository is no longer visible to the